dumkydewilde/consentcrawl/README.md

 - SFBX AppConsent
 - Non-specific / Custom (looks for general CSS selectors like "#acceptCookies" or ".cookie-accept")

 Are you missing a consent manager?
-Feel free to open an issue or pull request!
+Have a look at [the full list](consentcrawl/assets/consent_managers.yml) and feel free to open an issue or pull request!